Na-Nazhou/CosMaS/README.md

 # CS2102 Project - Course Management System

+### Pre-requisites
+- npm
+- node
+- psql

 ### Getting started
-- Add an `.env` file to the project root directory and the following information to it.
-You may change these variables accordingly.
+- Create a file named `.env`  under the project root directory and copy the content in the `.env.template` to it.

 ```
 DATABASE_URL=postgres://:@localhost:5432/postgres